 The most important thing is to keep your pelvis and core stable when performing a fire hydrant.
 Move your hips to perform this exercise correctly.
 When performing variations of the fire hydrant, try pointing your foot to the wall.
 Also, keep your abdominal and core muscles tight during the exercise.

 To perform a fire hydrant, keep your elbows straight.
 Don’t sway your hips or torso towards the side as you lift your leg.
 This movement should originate from the hips.
 Also, you will use your butt as you move.
 The fire hydrant is about controlled power.
-Always activate and squeeze your glutes.
+Permanently activate and squeeze your glutes.
 Here are some variations to the fire hydrant exercise to include in your workout:

 Resistance Bands –

 Fire hydrant exercise is doable with resistance bands around your legs.
 The band will keep your thighs and hips working together.
-However, resistance bands add difficulty that dramatically improves the hip’s strength and mobility.
+However, resistance bands add difficulty, dramatically improving the hip’s strength and mobility.
 Also, you need to wear a band above your knees.